RustFields/rustfields.github.io/requirements/use-cases.md

 Aggregate programming is an emerging approach to programming that addresses these challenges.
 Aggregate programming treats a group of devices as a single unit, which simplifies the design, creation, and maintenance of complex distributed systems.
 This approach can help to improve the performance, reliability, and scalability of distributed systems.

-Here are some of the benefits of aggregate programming:
+Here are some benefits of aggregate programming:

 - It simplifies the design of complex distributed systems by abstracting away the details of individual devices.
 - It improves the performance of distributed systems by reducing the amount of communication between devices.